google/comprehensive-rust/src/chromium/build-rules/unsafe.md

 Unsafe Rust code is forbidden in `rust_static_library` by default - it won't compile.
 If you need unsafe Rust code, add `allow_unsafe = true` to the gn target.
-(Later in the course we'll see circumstances why this is necessary.)
+(Later in the course we'll see circumstances where this is necessary.)

 ```gn
 import("//build/rust/rust_static_library.gni")